Spatial-MLLM: Boosting MLLM Capabilities in Visual-based Spatial Intelligence: Method

-\textbf{Connector.} After obtaining the 2D and 3D features, we use a simple connector to integrate the semantic and structural information from both branches.
+\textbf{Connector.} After obtaining the 2D and 3D features, we use a connector to integrate the semantic and structural information from both branches.
 Specifically, we first align $\mathbf{e}_\text{3D}$ with $\mathbf{e}_\text{2D}$ in both spatial and temporal dimensions:

 Here, the spatially and temporally adjacent information in $\mathbf{e}_\text{3D}$ is aggregated into the feature channel dimension, enabling alignment with $\mathbf{e}_\text{2D}$.
-Next, we employ two lightweight MLPs to fuse the information to obtain the unified visual tokens:
+Next, we employ a lightweight connector to fuse the information to obtain the unified visual tokens: